secretstartups/handbook/sales/commercial/smb/index.html.md

 **During the meeting Account Executive summarizes:**

-- Context of what has happened on the oppty so far
+- Context of what has happened on the opportunity so far
 - Who is your point of contact (title, who do they report to, role & responsibility)
 - Why GitLab
 - Initiatives or goals